yolken/yolken-blog/site/_posts/2021-01-01-quitting-a-new-job.md

 I then went through the whole recruitment process with a new set of companies.
 This time, though, I was a lot pickier about where I interviewed (nothing in hardware or with long commutes!);
 after a few weeks, I had four new choices including an updated offer from Stripe.
-After a good amount of due diligence (significantly more than I had done in my previous search), I decided to go to [Segment](https://segment.com).
+After a good amount of due diligence, significantly more than I had done in my previous search, I decided to go to [Segment](https://segment.com).

 When I put in my notice at Nuro, people were surprised that I was leaving so soon, but ultimately